sparkgeo/node-stac-validator/README.md

 A failure response shares the `success` and `verified_files` attributes.
 In addition, it adds a new attribute called `errors`.
 The errors object is flat, meaning that there should be no nester arrays of objects present.

+The errors object is subject to change until the first stable release.

 ```js
   {
     success: false,